nedjulius/bun-plugin-stylex/README.md

-> :warning: **IN DEVELOPMENT:** It is not recommended to use this plugin in `PROD` yet as it may have some critical issues
+> :warning: **IN DEVELOPMENT:** You may encounter some issues when using this plugin for production builds

 # bun-plugin-stylex